Carbon Ceramic Brakes Lifespan: Street vs Track

 Street use (daily + spirited road)

-- Main risks: edge chips, pad mismatch, and poor handling during wheel/tire service.
+- Main risks: edge chips, the wrong pads, and rough handling during wheel or tire service.

 Track use (HPDE / racing)

-- No useful mileage number.
-Track life is better tracked by sessions / events plus inspections.
+- There’s no useful mileage figure.
+Track life is better measured in sessions and events, backed by inspections.

 - Cooling is the gatekeeper.
-Ducting and airflow can change life dramatically.
+Ducting and airflow can swing rotor life dramatically.

-- Extreme example (not typical): Brembo cites about 2,000 km (1,240 mi) in extreme track conditions for CCM (example context: Ferrari Challenge).
+- Extreme example (not typical): Brembo cites roughly 2,000 km (1,240 mi) under extreme track conditions for CCM — the context there being Ferrari Challenge.

 Heat capability is not the same as lifespan

-Some motorsport-oriented manufacturer references describe carbon-ceramic discs working around 600–750°C (1,112–1,382°F) and tolerating peaks close to 1,000°C (1,832°F).
-That does not mean “unlimited track life.”
-It means the material can survive high temperature while oxidation and surface condition still decide wear and damage.
+Some motorsport manufacturer references describe carbon-ceramic discs working around 600–750°C (1,112–1,382°F) and shrugging off peaks near 1,000°C (1,832°F).
+That’s not the same as unlimited track life.
+It means the material can take the heat, while oxidation and surface condition still decide how it wears and when it gets damaged.

 What kills rotors